tj9027/what-game/README.md

 - Normalize the response data in a better way.
 - Modify the functions so that it can accept an array of IDs and output an array of objects for each ID.
 - Better selectors for the scraper function
+- Merge the 2 endpoints and manage the id type internally
+- Create cli-tool

 ## My Directory 🌳